-ANY The parameter set is relevant to all output queues of the name specified above, irrespective of the library in which the output queue is located. character-value Specify the name of the library in which the output queue exists.
+The parameter set is relevant to all output gueues of the \ANY 0 name specified above, irrespective of the library in which the output queue is located.

+Specify the name of the library in which the output 0 character-value queue exists.